FDA approves wider use for J&J Nucynta ER pain drug

 Nucynta's common side effects include nausea, constipation, vomiting, dizziness, headaches and drowsiness.
 Like some other opioids, the twice-daily pill in rare cases may also cause life-threatening respiratory depression.

-Johnson & Johnson shares were down 0.14 percent at $67.37 in late trading on the New York Stock Exchange.
+Johnson & Johnson shares were up 0.3 percent at $67.72 in afternoon trading on the New York Stock Exchange.

+* Announces the successful launch of a us$300 million bond, six-year,with a 5.25% coupon

+* Ekso Bionics Holdings Inc files for mixed shelf of up to $75.0 million - sec filing Source text : http://bit.ly/2rQy8nt Further company coverage: